martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: In the **Heartbeat Interval** field, I set the value to *300 seconds*.<br>
 :small_blue_diamond: I leave the **Retries** value at *1* and the **Heartbeat Retry** value at *60*.<br>

-:point_right: I don't see the point in checking the website every minute.
+I don't see the point in checking the website every minute.
 That only increases the chance of false alarms.<br>
-:point_right: With this configuration, an alarm is triggered after **10 minutes**.
+:white_check_mark: With this configuration, an alarm is triggered after **10 minutes**.
 After that, checks are performed every minute.<br>
-:point_right: This allows for brief website maintenance without causing panic.<br>
+:white_check_mark: This allows for brief website maintenance without causing panic.<br>

 :point_right: Some websites cannot be analyzed using a keyword.
 In those cases, I use the simple monitor type **HTTP(s)**.<br>